trippdavis/Pokedex-Day2/README2.md

 Next, we'll change `PokemonIndex#selectPokemonFromList`.
 Instead of creating a view, use `Backbone.history.navigate` to move to a `/pokemon/:id` URL.
-Next, write a second route in the router to show construct/insert the `PokemonDetail` view.
+Next, write a second route in the router to construct/insert the `PokemonDetail` view.
 Your route function should accept an `id` parameter.
 To start, just use `console.log` to verify the route is invoked, and print out the `id` to check that the id is